-The project site is located within the NCRSP and has a land use designation of Business Professional/Community Commercial (BP/CC).
+The project site is located within the NERSP and has a land use designation of Community Commercial/Business Professional (CC/BP) and a zoning designation of Community Commercial/Special Area-Northeast Roseville Specific Plan (CC/SA-NE).
 The City of Roseville General Plan Table II-4 identifies the total number of residential units and population anticipated as a result of buildout of the City, and the Specific Plan likewise includes unit allocations and population projections for the Plan Area.
 Would the project: